 The ultimate home spa experience begins with a simple mantra: get organized.
 As Corinne Gail Sadowsky, CAPS, says, the first step to a spa-like bathroom is decluttering the space.

-Corinne suggests implementing drawer dividers, like those available with our Balletto vanity, to keep grooming items organized, easily accessible, and untangled.
-To finish the space, she also suggests adding a couple luxurious white towels gently rolled on a bench or countertop, along with a well-organized selection of aromatherapy essential like lavender or peppermint to help relax and invigorate.
+Corinne suggests implementing drawer dividers or using glass bins, like those available with our Cartesian vanity, to keep grooming items organized, easily accessible, and untangled.
+To finish the space, add a couple luxurious white towels gently rolled on a bench or countertop, along with a well-organized selection of aromatherapy essential like lavender or peppermint to help relax and invigorate.